domRiddle/ASF/Trading.md

 # Trading

 ASF includes support for Steam non-interactive (offline) trades.
-Receiving trades as well as responding to them (accepting/declining) requires valid ```SteamApiKey``` set for given bot instance, and will not work without it.
+Receiving trades as well as responding to them (accepting/declining) requires valid Steam API key for given bot instance, which is automatically fetched by ASF, if your account is not restricted.
 Sending trades doesn't have any special requirements.

 ***